-We anticipate that our selling, general and administrative expenses will increase in the future if and as we increase our headcount to support our continued research activities and development of our product candidates or additional product candidates and continue to build our commercial infrastructure to support the commercialization of INVELTYS or of any product candidates for which we obtain marketing approval, including KPI-121 0.25%.
-In addition, we anticipate increased expenses related to supporting a larger organization and increase in selling expense related to INVELTYS.
+Our selling, general and administrative expenses will increase in the future if and as we increase our headcount to support our continued research activities and development of our product candidates, or additional product candidates, or expand our commercial infrastructure to support the commercialization of INVELTYS or of any product candidates for which we obtain marketing approval, including EYSUVIS.
+In addition, we anticipate increased expenses relative to prior periods related to supporting a larger organization and increase in selling expense related to INVELTYS.